cis-ds/course-site/content/notes/grammar-of-graphics/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/geom_bar-1.png" width="672" />

 * Position determines the starting location (origin) of each bar
 * Height determines how tall to draw the bar.
-Here the height is based on the number of observations in the dataset for each possible number of cylinders.
+Here the height is based on the number of observations in the dataset for each island.

 ## Position adjustment